Gloria Dawn (actor): Career

-Dawn made ge=he debut in theatre in 1935 and featured in everything from pantomime, cabaret, vaudeville, revue and musical and comedy drama.
+Dawn made her debut in theatre in 1935 and featured in everything from pantomime, cabaret, vaudeville, revue and musical and comedy drama.
 In 1949 she was the star of the show, Sunny, at the Cremorne Theatre in Brisbane.

 In the 1950s, as the queen of revue, she appeared in productions such as Once Upon a Mattress and C.J.
 Dennis' iconic The Sentimental Bloke and A Cup of Tea, a Bex and a Good Lie Down.
 In the 1970s stage roles included The Slaughter House of St. Theresa Day, Mother Courage and A Hard God.
 According to The Canberra Times, Dawn "won the greatest acclaim of her career for the leading role in Gypsy, a musical based on the life of stripper Gypsy Rose Lee".

 In 1977, several months before she died, she appeared on Graham Kennedy's Blankety Blanks.

 Her film credits include They're a Weird Mob in 1966 The Mango Tree in 1977.